rollerworks/search/doc/searches.rst

 .. note::

-    When you call ``field()`` with an existing field the values will be appended.
-Set the second parameter to true to force a new one.
+    When you call ``field()`` with an existing field, the original field is returned.

+    Set the second parameter to true to force a new one, this will remove the old field!

 Processing input
 ----------------